KonanM/tser/README.md

     static constexpr std::array<std::string_view, 2> _memberNames{"x", "y"};
 };
 ```
-By provoding a function ```members()``` to iterate over the types we can now use SFINAE along with the detection idiom to detect how a type should be serialized.
+By providing a function ```members()``` to iterate over the types we can now use SFINAE along with the detection idiom to detect how a type should be serialized.
 The printing of types is realized with the static ```_memberNames``` field.

 ## Integration